Watermelon Radish, Orange & Goat Cheese Salad

-A few weeks ago, we received an enormous bag of watermelon radishes, which couldn’t be more beautiful, in our first winter CSA delivery and have been enjoying variations of this salad ever since.
-If you don’t have radishes on hand, turnips work, too, and so do beets (cooked first, though raw might be interesting? and messy?)
+A few weeks ago, we received an enormous bag of watermelon radishes, which couldn’t be more beautiful, in our first winter CSA delivery, and we’ve been enjoying variations of this salad ever since.
+If you don’t have radishes on hand, turnips work, too, as do raw thinly sliced golden or red beets.

 A simple salad inspired by a bounty of watermelon radishes in our CSA, the beautiful citrus at the market, and the classic combination of goat cheese, walnuts and citrus.